STEMMA (Science, Technology, Engineering, and Mathematics for Minnesota Advancement)

 Stemma is a Latin root word that designates a tree-shaped representation of relations.
 Here we propose to build a tree of multi-disciplinary, multi-institutional faculty from four colleges that will interact towards a common objective (i.e., the trunk of the tree).

-The program was first initiated in 2014 as part of the MnDrive initiative and it is now funded by a variety of sources (see research section).
-The figure that illustrates the STEMMA program depicts a tree, representing the stemma.
-Each branch illustrates the activities of different colleges, groups, researchers, as well as a number of species of veterinary interest, teaching and research activities, and people, which represents society.
-The selected tree is an Eastern Hemlock (Tsuga canadensis), which is considered one of Minnesota's rarest and most imperiled trees.
-Tsuga canadensis currently receives no legal protection in Minnesota, having only been listed as special concern in 1984, and its future is not bright.
-Elevating its status to endangered species is currently being considered.
+Our aims were illustrated with a tree, representing the stemma.
+The selected tree was an Eastern Hemlock (Tsuga canadensis), which is considered one of Minnesota's rarest and most imperiled trees.
+Tsuga canadensis currently receives no legal protection in Minnesota, having only been listed as special concern in 1984, and elevating its status to endangered species is currently being considered.